Chad Country Summary

 0 (bad) - 100 (good) |

 Chad faces significant challenges related to crime and corruption, with pervasive issues affecting various sectors of government and society.
-The country's weak institutional framework and widespread corruption hinder effective governance and accountability, while armed groups and criminal networks exploit regional instability, contributing to human trafficking, drug smuggling, and financial crimes.
+The country's weak institutional framework, compounded by endemic corruption and limited accountability, has created an environment where organized crime flourishes, including human trafficking, drug smuggling, and wildlife crimes, while the government's focus on security rather than effective governance further undermines resilience to these threats.

 Economy